HowardGriffin.org

 The CurlTime "thinking time" timer for competitive events is located at: curltime.com.
 Although it is a free download for WCF members, it has now gone "pro", requiring an annual download to keep up with rule changes, and a charge for "premium" features.

-If perchance you are looking for timers that start and stop for each thrown stone, you might consider CurlClock.
+If perchance you are looking for timers that can start and stop for each thrown stone, like a chess clock, you might consider CurlClock.
 It was used for the total time of competitive events, and is located at curlclock.com.

 Questions?
 Comments?
 Please contact the author, Howard Griffin (link at the bottom of the page).